In this Post: Learn how to decorate a small bungalow living room and make a lasting impact!

 Does Your Bungalow Have a Dining Room?

 When designing your small living room, you should think about the purpose you hope your space will serve.
 For example, does your home have a dining room?
-Or, are you part of the rising group of new homeowners who prefer open concept spaces over dining rooms?
-Zillow considers open concept to be the new dining room.
+Or, are you part of the rising group of new homeowners who prefer open-concept spaces over dining rooms?
+Zillow considers the open concept to be the new dining room.
 Now, I know what you might be thinking!

 What does my dining room have to do with my small living room?

 Well, if you have a small living room and no dining room, then you may actually use your living space as an eating space.
 Sure, you may eat your meals in the kitchen on your kitchen island, but many people tend to watch TV in their living room while they eat.
 If this sounds like you, then you will want a decent-sized table for your living room so you can host guests and also eat your meals.
 This will naturally require smaller decor and furniture around your center table.

 However, I personally believe that a living room is best for lounging, resting, and socializing.
 So, if you have a small living room, and you don’t need a large table— then, you’re in luck!
 By getting a smaller circular table, you can get away with purchasing larger seating furniture, while still giving your small living space some character and a spot to place a few additional items.

 This living room focuses on wall art and uses black and white as a way to create a contemporary modern space.
 While seating is limited, this small space does a great job of showcasing the designers’ style and individuality.

 This bungalow living room is super small, yet it can still seat many people!
 The homeowners for this space made a bench to add storage and a seating area.
 Creative designs like this make the best use of style and functionality!
 If you are crafty, and like this bench, then here is a great DIY tutorial!